bgando/Annotorious/README.md

 Annotorious
 ===========

-Rap Genius for Shakespeare using an Express Server, MongoDb and Backbone with the AnnontateIt annotator plugin.
+"Rap Genius" for Shakespeare using an Express Server, MongoDb and Backbone with the AnnontateIt annotator plugin.

 Getting Started
 ===========